dssg/nfp/data_analysis/README.md

 ## example_simulations

 This directory contains two scripts.
-The first script demonstrates propensity score matching

-We used propensity score matching to estimate NFP's impact on immunization rates.
+The first script, matching_examples.R, demonstrates the behavior of OLS, stratification, exact matching, and propensity-score matching on three increasingly complex datasets.
+The second, PSM and complex surveys example.R, contains the beginnings of code that help determine whether Zanutto's (2006) (http://www.jds-online.com/v4-1) point about the necessity of using survey weights applies when the treatment group does not come from the complex survey.
+This part of the analysis is not complete.

 ## Exploratory Analysis